cloudnative-pg/cloudnative-pg/docs/src/monitoring.md

     These resources are provided for illustration and experimentation, and do not represent any kind of recommendation for your production system

-In the [`samples/monitoring/`](../src/samples/monitoring) directory you will find a series of sample files for observability.
+In the `doc/src/samples/monitoring/` directory you will find a series of sample files for observability.
 Please refer to [Part 4 of the quickstart](quickstart.md#part-4-monitor-clusters-with-prometheus-and-grafana) section for context:

 - `kube-stack-config.yaml`: a configuration file for the kube-stack helm chart installation.
 It ensures that Prometheus listens for all PodMonitor resources.
-- `prometheus-alerts.yaml`: a set of alerts for Prometheus.
+- `cnpg-prometheusrule.yaml`: a `PrometheusRule` with alerts for CNPG.
 NOTE: this does not include inter-operation with notification services.
 Please refer to the [Prometheus documentation](https://prometheus.io/docs/alerting/latest/alertmanager/).
 - `grafana-configmap.yaml`: a ConfigMap containing the definition of the sample